 When to go?

-The Northern Lights covers several countries, all near the top of the planet, but it’s not as simple as just going to one and seeing them.
-Timing is important and heading to the right location, at the right time of the year, is key to seeing them in the flesh.
-The best chances of seeing the aurora at its brightest are from August through until April, which is a pretty wide window.
+The Northern Lights often appear across several countries, all situated near the top of the planet... but it’s not as simple as just going to one and seeing them.
+Timing is important and heading to the right location, at the right time of the year, is the key to seeing them in the flesh.
+The best chances of seeing the aurora borealis at its brightest are between August and April, which is a pretty wide window.
 Many experts believe the peak times are between late September and late March.
-That is when the sky is the darkest, and the lights are the most visible.
+This is when the sky is the darkest, and the lights are the most visible.

 Where are the Northern Lights?